2.3 Alternative Disclosure Requirements

 financial information (one for itself and one for

-would reflect payables and receivables with each
+would reflect payables and receivables with one

-other.
-However, X's column would exclude its equity
+another.
+However, X’s column would exclude its

-investment in the guarantors as well as its equity
+equity investment in the guarantors as well as its

-in earnings of the guarantors.
+equity in earnings of the guarantors.

 As previously mentioned, registrants that qualify for alternative disclosures